NL33/electron-git/zgithub-connection.md

 to then view the lgoic file, you need to download the zip file--this will copy the file to wherever you choose to download, matching the original upload.
 So when you view the downloaded file, the file will show up again as a logic pro file and can be opened with logic pro like normal (I have tested this)

+# Logic with dropbox
+--dropbox plays sound files, which github doesn't --for logic pro files--dropbox breaks them up into their components.
+Basically, they don't make sense.
+You can just download the file, like on github.

 *What is the right service to use?*

 # Focus on my use case.